 There are a range of ‘tools’ or mechanisms that we can use to have an influence or make change in each of our ‘matters for management’.
 These include:

-Innovation; which is often defined as introducing something new; and these changes can be both ‘radical’ and ‘incremental’.
-But economists like to add the concept that innovation must lead to added social and/or economic value.
-Thomas Edison is attributed with the quote: “The electric light didn’t come from the continuous improvement of candles” and this encapsulates the concept that innovation is more than just continuous improvement – it’s about generating ideas, prototyping them, trialling, re-designing and seeing if they have commercial and/or social value.
+Innovation: introducing something new; making changes that can be both ‘radical’ and ‘incremental’.
+Here, economists like to add the concept that innovation must lead to added social and/or economic value.
+Thomas Edison is attributed with the quote: “The electric light didn’t come from the continuous improvement of candles” and this encapsulates the concept that innovation is more than just continuous improvement – it’s about generating ideas, testing or prototyping them, doing trialls and redesigning things (product features or processes, for example), and seeing if they have commercial and/or social value.

-Making decisions based on evidence; Identifying what data your need and how that needs to be analysed in order to enable you to make good decisions.
+Making decisions based on evidence: Identifying what data you need and how that needs to be analysed in order to enable you to make good decisions.

-Marketing and Communications; clarifying messages so that the message sent and the message received is the same and that
+Marketing and Communications: clarifying messages so that the message sent and the message received is the same.

-Modifying growing conditions (irrigation, closed-environment agriculture like glasshouses, etc.)
+Modifying growing conditions: for example, irrigation, closed-environment agriculture like glasshouses.

-In the first year, the Associate Degree will focus on more of the business management aspects; in year 2 you will focus more on the agronomic aspects of production management.
-But in all cased, what I’d like to emphasise here is that agribusiness management is essentially focussed on how innovation, science and technology help agribusinesses to find their niche and ultimately to survive and thrive in often challenging climatic, biological, political and social settings.
+In the first year, the Associate Degree will focus on more of the business management aspects.
+In year 2 you will focus more on the agronomic aspects of production management.
+But in all cases, what I’d like to emphasise here is that agribusiness management is essentially focussed on how innovation, science and technology help agribusinesses to find their niche and ultimately survive and thrive in often challenging climatic, biological, political and social settings.

 Successful agribusiness managers will recognise the peculiarities of the agribusiness context and put in place measures to make allowances for those challenges.
 In agribusiness, management is always about being proactive, not reactive to those peculiarities of the environment within which we operate.